praful-wagh/Fake-news-classification/README.md

 ## Project Overview

-This project contains two versions of the fake news classification model:
+This project contains three versions of the fake news classification model:

 - Version 1: Uses MultinomialNB model with bag of words, achieving 90% accuracy.